Apply to renew your practising certificate

 Talk to your professional leader to find out who your correct endorser is.
 You can find your own – or another teacher's – registration number and registration status, by entering their name into the Teacher Register.

-There are two types of practising certificate for experienced teachers who are renewing:
+There are three types of practising certificate for teachers who are renewing:

 If your practising certificate expires, you can continue to teach lawfully for up to 10 days (20 half days) in a year.
 If your application hasn't been processed beyond this you will need to submit an extension to teach request.